 Recovering from a job loss can be difficult, especially if you lost your job for unfair or retaliatory reasons.
 If any form of harassment or discrimination cost you your job or promotion or made your workplace hostile or unbearable, you could collect financial compensation for your damages.

 A lawyer can assess the types and amount of compensation your harassment lawsuit might be worth.
 You may collect compensation for the following damages:

 - Mental and emotional trauma

-In some cases, you might be entitled to punitive damages.
-Punitive damages are usually only awarded if the behavior that injured you is found to be intentional.
-Speak to your lawyer about the possibility of including punitive damages in your compensation claim.
+In some cases, you could receive punitive damages.
+The court usually only awards punitive damages if it finds the behavior that injured you was intentional.
+You can speak to your lawyer about the possibility of including punitive damages in your compensation claim.

-Retaliation Is Its Own Form of Harassment or Discrimination
+Retaliation Is a Form of Harassment or Discrimination

-Fear of retaliation should not prevent you from making a valid complaint or participating in an investigation into your complaint.
-Similarly, you should not fear retaliation for participating in the investigation of a coworker’s complaint.
+Fear of retaliation should not prevent you from making a valid complaint or participating in an investigation of your complaint.
+Similarly, you should not have to fear retaliation for participating in the investigation of a coworker’s complaint.

-According to the EEOC, retaliation, in and of itself, is a form of discrimination that is strictly prohibited by Equal Employment Opportunity laws.
-EEO laws dictate that you may be considered a victim of retaliation if you were penalized for:
+Retaliation in and of itself is a form of discrimination that Equal Employment Opportunity (EEO) laws strictly prohibit.
+For example, EEO laws dictate that you may be considered a victim of retaliation if you were penalized for: